TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/alchemy-change-time-zone.md

 If your application requires datetime values in a specific local time zone, your options are to:

 * Use the [**AT TIME ZONE**](https://docs.microsoft.com/sql/t-sql/queries/at-time-zone-transact-sql?view=sql-server-ver15) T-SQL clause to convert UTC to the desired time zone.
-In some simple queries, you might be able to include this conversion inside a scalar function.
-However, this may cause performance problems on more complex queries.
+In simpler queries, you may be able to include this conversion inside a scalar function.
+In more complex queries, doing this can cause performance problems.
 A better performing option is to include the conversion directly in the query, as shown in [this blog](https://blog.greglow.com/2020/03/12/sql-getting-local-date-and-time-in-azure-sql-database/).
 * Change your data tier to store times as **datetimeoffset** values (offset will be zero since it is UTC), and then change the application tier to convert **datetimeoffset** to **user local time**
-* If you have the flexibility to choose between SQL Database or SQL Managed Instance, note that SQL Managed Instance supports [specifying the local time zone](https://docs.microsoft.com/azure/azure-sql/managed-instance/timezones-overview) at instance creation.
+* If you have the flexibility to choose between SQL Database or SQL Managed Instance, note that SQL Managed Instance supports [specifying the local time zone](https://docs.microsoft.com/azure/azure-sql/managed-instance/timezones-overview) at instance creation